Let’s know what is the human cardiovascular system.

 This allows the body to use the oxygen in the blood to perform its normal functions.
 That blood will come back to the heart again through the veins and the cycle continues.

-1. What is the human cardiovascular system and what are its main components?
+1. What is the human cardiovascular system?